fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/double area case 1.svg" width="2" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/double area case 2.svg" width="3" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/double area case 3.svg" width="3" />

+Notice that the first two cases can exist simultaneously.
+Then we examine the smaller area (second case); the obstacle in the first will create a C-shape with the exit of that area.
+All three has to be applied rotated clockwise as well.
-And in the first case, the pattern has to be rotated.
+And the first pattern can be rotated counter-clockwise too.

 <img align="top" src="References/double area case 4.svg" width="5" />